Restricting Entries to All-Pay Contests: A Two-Stage Model and Relevant Proofs

-\begin{lemma} If there exists symmetric and monotone PBE, the posterior beliefs are given in Lemma \ref{lemma_sec_posterior}, and the unique equilibrium strategies are given as follows.
+\begin{lemma} If there exists symmetric and strictly increasing PBE, the posterior beliefs are given in Lemma \ref{lemma_sec_posterior}, and $v(\cdot\mid n_2)$ is increasing, then the unique equilibrium strategies are given as follows.
 For any player $i\in \mathcal{I}^2$, her second-stage effort is

 For any player $i\in \mathcal{I}^1$, her first-stage effort is

 where $u_i^2$ is the expected utility of player $i$ starting at the second stage under strategy $b^2(a_i)$,

 \end{lemma}